Why you should listen to flight safety demos

 "Even if it's boring, there'll be something you've missed and you'll pick up."

-He also strongly believes that alcohol should be banned in order to keep passengers safe, and stop their judgement being clouded.
+He also strongly believes that alcohol should be banned in order to keep passengers safe and stop their judgement being clouded.

 For a flight attendant, being ignored can make their job feel much harder.
 Bobby Laurie thinks improved flight safety has led to a level of complacency in most passengers.

-"It's one of the more frustrating things of the job, you're standing in front of people trying to convey how they can save their lives in an emergency and they're texting, taking selfies, have their headphones in or they're already asleep!"
-Mr Laurie explains.
+"It's one of the more frustrating things of the job, you're standing in front of people trying to convey how they can save their lives in an emergency and they're texting, taking selfies, have their headphones in or they're already asleep!

 "You know they didn't pay attention, and you know it's your job to get them off the plane in a life-threatening situation."